basho-labs/little_riak_book/en/02-concepts.md

 Strictly speaking, Riak has a tunable latency-availability tradeoff.
 The concession is similar to tuning A/C. To decrease read/write latency effectively improves the odds of consistency, by making requests unavailable in certain circumstances in the way a CP system would.

-Currently, no setting can make Riak truely CP in the general case, but features for a few strict cases are being researched.
+Currently, no setting can make Riak truly CP in the general case, but features for a few strict cases are being researched.
 </aside>

 <h3>N/R/W</h3>